RemiST-2159019/VPET-glTF-Integration/.doc/VPET_Unreal_Quickstart.md

 ![Synchronizing scene](img/unreal_qsg/vpet_scenesynchronization.gif "Synchronizing scene")

-**Note:** The synchronization server should be restarted when you go back into edit mode and do modifications to your host scene.
+**Note:** DataHub.exe should be restarted when you go back into edit mode and do modifications to your host scene.

 ---